 This is the grand paradox of exercise, my friends.
-Although you may be whipped the first few days you start working out within your fitness level (don’t start off with an hour’s workout, by the way), you will find you have more energy within a week or two.
+Although you may feel whipped the first few days you work out within your fitness level (don’t start off with an hour’s workout), you will find you have more energy within a week or two.
 I promise.
 I can’t get through the day without at least 20-40 minutes of exercise.

-I used to have the bad habit of skipping meals.
+I used to have the dangerous habit of skipping meals.
 Breakfast would be coffee.
 Lunch would be more coffee, and Dinner would be dinner.

 And can we just dispense with this nonsense of only eating when hungry?
 If I did that (and I used to), I’d not eat most of the day and whack my whole metabolism out.
-No. I have to form the habit (using a timer of need be) to remind myself to eat on a regular basis.
-I also have to make sure I eat a reasonably low carb, high vegetable, with protein diet for optimal health.
+No. I have to form the habit (using a timer if need be) to remind myself to eat regularly.
+I also have to make sure I eat a reasonably low carb, high vegetable, with a protein diet for optimal health.

 Habits I find Invaluable in Freelancing

 Some habits are more specific to my success or failure in freelancing for the last 22 years.
-Over the course of that time, I have found that, even if I have no work on my plate at a certain moment, I need to still keep working, as we’ll discuss below.
+Over that time, I have found that, even if I have no work on my plate at a certain moment, I need to still keep working, as we’ll discuss below.

 Even if I’m super busy, I have found that I have to continue to reach out to find more clients.

 In the last seven years especially, I’ve had to build a daily habit of doing some marketing activity, however small.
-This tends to change as trends change.
+This changes as trends change.
 Included in this habit is both marketing online and marketing in person.

 Regular blogging is also an important habit to develop.
 It’s a habit I’ve been working on rebuilding since the car accident, and while rebranding my website away from too much mommy blogging now that my kids are older.

-During those times when I have no client work, I continue to create designs.
+When I have no client work, I continue to create designs.
 Some get shared eventually, and others just go in a file for later.
-As a designer, living in a time when technology is constantly changing, I try to keep up my education regularly at sites like Lynda.com or Skillshare.com.
+As a designer, living in a time when technology is constantly changing, I try to keep up my education regularly at sites like lynda.com or Skillshare.com.
 Through these, I work on new skills and techniques.

 Sharing & Social Media